-What is Potato Au Gratin
+What is Au Gratin

 Au Gratin is a French method of cooking, and it typically involves cheese or breadcrumbs.

-There are many variations and modifications of the classic au gratin recipe, and here is one of them!
+There are many variations and modifications of the classic potato au gratin recipe, and here is one of them!

-Potato and Ham Au Gratin is perfect for feeding a lot of people at dinner parties, holidays, or family gatherings.
+- Potato and ham au gratin is perfect for feeding a lot of people at dinner parties, holidays, or family gatherings.

 Ingredients

-We start with pretty staple, pantry-friendly ingredients:
+To make our ham and potato au gratin, we start with pretty staple, pantry-friendly ingredients:

 - White, yellow or sweet onions